wikimedia/eslint-docgen/README.md

 Show examples of how code is fixed by the rule.

 #### `minExamples` (default `['warn', 2]`)
 Minimum examples per rule.
 Tuple where first value is one of `'warn'` or `'error'`, and the second value is the minimum number of examples required.
+Use `null` for no minimum.

 #### `maxExamples` (default `['warn', 50]`)
 Maximum examples per rule.
 Tuple where first value is one of `'warn'` or `'error'`, and the second value is the maximum number of examples allowed.
+Use `null` for no maximum.

 #### `tabWidth` (default `4`)
 Number of spaces to convert tabs to in code examples.
 Tabs in examples are always converted to spaces so their widths can be determined reliably for alignment.